Posted by Dr. Julian De Silva | April 28th, 2022

 Vitamin B complex is a vital anti-oxidant compound.
 The vitamin supports nutrient delivery through optimizing capillary dilation.
 Since patients may experience low moods after surgery, taking vitamin B6 and B12 can help them feel good.

-Vitamin A is required for epithelial tissue development, differentiation, and maintenance.
-In fact, low vitamin A levels are linked to increased keratin release.
-This makes membranes rigid, dry, and unable to perform regular tasks.
+Vitamin A is required for epithelial tissue differentiation, development, and maintenance.
+In fact, less vitamin A equates to increased keratin release.
+This makes membranes rigid and messes with how they function.
 It is also involved in the regulation of normal cell growth.

 Natural Mixed Carotenoids

-To decrease oxidative damage to DNA, natural mixed carotenoids are transformed into vitamin A. Vitamin C aids in the preservation of carotenoids in tissues.
+To decrease oxidative stress to your DNA, natural mixed carotenoids are transformed into vitamin A. Vitamin C aids in the preservation of one’s tissue carotenoids.

 Citrus bioflavonoids aid in the reduction of edema and bruising.
 They are also required for the absorption of vitamin C. Furthermore, they work together to preserve and restore capillaries.
 Finally, they have anti-viral characteristics, which support your immune system.